Azure/iot-operations-sdks/doc/setup.md

 Your Kubernetes cluster and Azure IoT Operations can be setup via Helm or via Azure Arc.
 Azure Arc provides the full Azure IoT Operations experience including the [Dashboard](https://iotoperations.azure.com) where you can deploy need Assets.

-1. Make sure the shell is in the root directory of this repository
+1. Open a shell in the root directory of this repository

 1. Run the init script which will install k3d (plus other dependencies) and create a new cluster: